Live action

 Live action movies, such as A Fistful of Dollars, use photography to depict settings and characters as they appear in life.
 In this example, Clint Eastwood and Marianne Koch appear in a real-world location.

-Live action is a form of cinematography or videography that uses photography instead of animation.
+Live action is the most common form of cinematography or videography, which uses a camera to record living actors, by a camera operator under the supervision of a cinematographer.
+Live action is used to define film, video games or similar visual media.

+Live action is in contrast with animations.
 Some works combine live action with animation to create a live-action animated feature film.

-Live action is used to define film, video games or similar visual media.
-Photorealistic animation, particularly modern computer animation, is sometimes erroneously described as "live action", as in the case of some media reports about Disney's remake of the traditionally animated The Lion King from 1994.
+Photorealistic animation, particularly modern computer animation, is sometimes erroneously described as "live action", as in the case of some media reports about Disney's The Lion King (2019 remake).
 According to the Cambridge English Dictionary, live action involves "real people or animals, not models, or images that are drawn, or produced by computer".

 Overview

 As the normal process of making visual media involves live action, the term itself is usually superfluous.
-However, it makes an important distinction in situations in which one might normally expect animation, such as when the work is adapted from a video game, or from an animated cartoon.
+However, it makes an important distinction in situations in which one might normally expect animation, such as when the work is adapted from a video game, a comic book, or an animated cartoon.

 The phrase "live action" also occurs within an animation context to refer to non-animated characters.
-In a live-action animated film such as Space Jam, Who Framed Roger Rabbit, or Mary Poppins in which humans and cartoons co-exist.
+In a live-action animated film such as Space Jam, Who Framed Roger Rabbit, or Mary Poppins in which humans and cartoons coexist.
 In this case, the "live-action" characters are the "real" actors, such as Michael Jordan, Bob Hoskins and Julie Andrews, as opposed to the animated "actors", such as Roger and Jessica Rabbit.

 As use of computer-generated imagery (CGI) in films has become a major trend, some critics, such as Mark Langer, have discussed the relationship between live action and animation.
 New films that use computer-generated special effects can not be compared to live-action films using cartoon characters because of the perceived realism of both styles combined.